geeogi/George-2020-09-17/README.md

 - Enable the user to preview and rename the uploaded file
 - Abort pending search requests when re-searching
 - Respond to different errors with different messaging (e.g. 500 vs no network connection)
+- Use GraphQL to prevent over fetching (e.g. fetching all resources after creation/deletion)
-- Update the API so it doesn't expose image paths (currently be used as the `id` field)
+- Update the API so it doesn't expose image paths (currently being used as the `id` field)
 - More extensive tests

 ## Libraries